holidaycheck/tech-blog/_posts/2018-04-20-holidaycheck-apprenticeship.md

 ---
 layout: post
 title:  "The HolidayCheck Apprenticeship"
-date: 2018-04-01 00:0:00 +0200
+date: 2018-04-20 12:0:00 +0200
 categories: culture how-we-learn
 author_name: Tobias Pflug
 author_url : /author/tobiaspflug
 author_avatar: tobiaspflug
 read_time : 5
-feature_image: posts/2018-04-01-holidaycheck-apprenticeship/apprenticeship.png
+feature_image: posts/2018-04-20-holidaycheck-apprenticeship/apprenticeship.png
 ---

-Today we are proud to announce the official public launch of the HolidayCheck Apprenticeship Program.
-Starting today you can apply for an apprenticeship at [https://apprenticeship.holidaycheck.de](https://apprenticeship.holidaycheck.de) - Read on for more details on the program.
+Yesterday marked the public launch of the HolidayCheck Apprenticeship Program.
+If you want to apply, you can do so right now at [https://apprenticeship.holidaycheck.de](https://apprenticeship.holidaycheck.de) - But for now, please keep on reading for more details about the program.

 ## Senior Engineers Don't Grow On Trees